prototypefund/Digital_Bargeld-docs/api-merchant.rst

       // a list of objects indicating a `taxname` and its amount.
 Again, italics denotes the object field's name. taxes?: any[];

-      // human-readable date indicating when this product should be delivered
+      // time indicating when this product should be delivered
-      delivery_date: string;
+      delivery_date: Timestamp;

       // where to deliver this product.
 This may be an URI for online delivery
       // (i.e. `http://example.com/download` or `mailto:customer@example.com`),